mbfoss/annotate.nvim/DEVELOPMENT.md

-`ui.open` prefers a window in the current tab that already shows the file, falls back to editing in the current window, and never opens into a floating window — a note picked from a float would otherwise replace the float's own buffer.
+`ui.open` prefers a window in the current tab that already shows the file, falls back to editing in the current window, and never opens into a floating window, since a note picked from a float would otherwise replace the float's own buffer.

 ## Help file